adobe/aem-react-editable-components/DOCUMENTATION.md

 #### new ModelProvider(props)

 Wrapper component responsible for synchronizing a child component with a given portion of the page model.
-The location of the portion of the page model corresponds to the location of the resource in the page and is accessible via the data_path / page_path properties of the component.
+The location of the portion of the page model corresponds to the location of the resource in the page and is accessible via the dataPath / pagePath properties of the component.
 Those properties are then output in the form of data attributes (data-cq-page-path and data-cq-data-path) to allow the editor to understand to which AEM resource this component corresponds.

-When the model gets updated the wrapped component gets re-rendered with the latest version of the model passed as the cq_model parameter.
+When the model gets updated the wrapped component gets re-rendered with the latest version of the model passed as the cqModel parameter.
 <p>The ModelProvider supports content items as well as child pages</p>